Qualifications

 cel

-Tool result checks
+Tool result inspection

-Verify that a tool returned a specific result:
+A specific tool returned a confirmed result:

 cel